BlondelCoatArmsGuernseyFiefFlad EagleCrossCrownBlondelSmallHammer Branden Normandy OldGuernseyFlag CoinGuernsey

 • 25th Seigneur ( Count Julio Emilio Marco Franco of Spain ) The rights of Fief Thomas Blondel acquired from Le Couteur Family by (Count & Seigneur Dr. Marcov of Spain) from Sept.
 2000 until December of 2017.

-• 26th Free Lord & Seigneur - Commissioner & Counselor Dr./Jur George Mentz JD MBA, Seigneur of Fief of Blondel et L'Epersons ) on the island of (Dgèrnésiais - Guernsey French) in Dec.
+• 26th Free Lord & Seigneur - Commissioner & Counselor Dr./Jur George Mentz JD MBA, KSG, D.M.S.M.K.D., Seigneur of Fief of Blondel et L'Epersons ) on the island of (Dgèrnésiais - Guernsey French) in Dec.
 2017, the rights of the Private Fief of Thomas Blondel were acquired by George Mentz, Esq of the United States.
 Acquired by conveyance and payment of: Duty, Treizième & Congé, and Jurats fee, and Fief Permission Fees to the HM/Crown and Receiver General, HM Clerk Greffier and Courts ** Mentz is an international advocate lawyer who studied SeigneurafMentz2022 Common, Civil and French/Latin Law who has a keen interest in maintaining the Feudal Courts of the Fief Blondel because it is one of the oldest feudal courts in the world.
 Mentz is also the titular feudal Lord Baron of Ancient Longford-Westmeath in Ireland through acquisition from the original sale from Earl and Lord Westmeath.
 The Seigneur of the Fief of Thomas Blondel also holds the ancient Fief of Spurs or The Fief à Eperon as a dependency.
 George Mentz, Seigneur of Fief de Blondel (A Norman Fief) is a direct descendant of William the Conqueror and Rollo the Viking, 1st Duke of Normandy.
 Mentz traces his roots from the McConnells to the Flemings, Ker, Drummond Campbell and Stewart Families.
 From there up to the Kings and Queens of England to the Plantagenets.
 George Mentz is also a direct descendent of Henry V The Blondell (1216 – 24 December 1281) The Count of Luxembourg - The Counts of Luxembourg are descendents of the Count of Arlon and Dukes of Limburg which was a dynasty in present day Belgium and Luxembourg.

 • The Seigneury of the Fief of Blondel historically over the last 700 years contains about seven bouvées of land called the Bouvée Phlipot Pain, lying in the said parish of St Pierre duBois, and the bouvées Torquetil and Bourgeon along with the Fief de l'Eperon lying in the said parish of Torteval and likewise all and such seigneuries, dignities, liberties, graces and franchises as to the aforesaid fiefs and each of them attach and belong with a certain dinner annually supplied by the fief of the Prior of Lihou.